handsontable/handsontable/docs/content/guides/getting-started/events-and-hooks.md

 ## Definition for `source` argument

-It's worth mentioning that some hooks are triggered from the Handsontable core and some from the plugins.
+It's worth mentioning that some Handsontable hooks are triggered from the Handsontable core and some from the plugins.
 In some situations, it is helpful to know what triggered the callback.
 Did Handsontable trigger it, or was it triggered by external code or a user action?
 That's why in crucial hooks, Handsontable delivers `source` as an argument informing you who triggered the action and providing detailed information about the source.
 Using the information retrieved in the `source`, you can create additional conditions.

 `source` argument is optional.
 It takes the following values: